 All staff have a responsibility to identify when their activities around data imply the need for a DPIA.
 This could be doing an entirely new task with data, or it could be changing the way a well-established task is being done.
-DPIAs should be reported to the DPO and will be conducted by the Senior IT and technician and/or the Assistant Headteacher (New Technologies)
+DPIAs should be reported to the DPO and will be conducted by the Senior IT technician and/or the TLR holder (New Technologies).